FINS THROUGH A LENS EXPEDITION

 WHAT’S INCLUDED

--4 days of shark free diving/scuba & data collection
+4 days of shark snorkel/scuba & data collection

 -5 nights, 4 full days accommodation in airbnb villa